andersevenrud/microservice-rnd/README.md

 One of the following configurations:

-> Note that the docker compose environment does **not** scale, while the kubernetes cluster is configured for scaling.
+> Note that the docker compose environment does **not** scale and is mainly for development
+> purposes, while the kubernetes cluster is configured for scaling.

 1. Local [Docker Compose](#docker-compose)
     * `docker`